-- 7. Convert the captured objects to Oracle-format objects: right-click the appropriate node in the Captured Objects navigator and select Convert to Oracle, and specify or accept the defaults for data mappings. - After the conversion, the Converted Models navigator displays an expandable node for the converted objects (for example, Converted sales (Access)). - 8.
-Generate a SQLPlus script that creates the DDL statements to create the Oracle database objects that correspond to the source database objects: right-click the appropriate node in the Captured Models navigator and select Generate.
-A SQL Worksheet window opens containing the SQLPlus statements. - 9.
-In the SQL Worksheet window that was just opened, select (in the drop-down list on the right) an Oracle database connection in which to run the script (next step). - Examine the generated SQLPlus statements, and optionally make any changes.
-For example, if the database user to own the generated objects already exists (as it will if you are following these quick-step instructions), delete or modify the CREATE USER and related statements. - 10.
-Click the Run Script button in the SQL Worksheet window to run the script. - 11.
-Disconnect from the connection to the Oracle user for the generated objects (for example, Sales_Migrated), then reconnect to it.
-In the Connections navigator, you should now see the new database objects corresponding to the objects in the third-party database that you migrated. - 12.
+- Generate a SQLPlus script that creates the DDL statements to create the Oracle database objects that correspond to the source database objects: right-click the appropriate node in the Captured Models navigator and select Generate.
+A SQL Worksheet window opens containing the SQLPlus statements. - In the SQL Worksheet window that was just opened, select (in the drop-down list on the right) an Oracle database connection in which to run the script (next step). - 3.
+Examine the generated SQLPlus statements, and optionally make any changes.
+For example, if the database user to own the generated objects already exists (as it will if you are following these quick-step instructions), delete or modify the CREATE USER and related statements. - Click the Run Script button in the SQL Worksheet window to run the script. - In the Connections navigator, create a connection to the user that was just created.

+In the Connections navigator, you should now see the new database objects corresponding to the objects in the third-party database that you migrated.

+Standard Migration: Move Data to Oracle Database

 If you want, you can migrate (move) any existing data from the source database to the Oracle database.
-You have two options for data migration: online (move the data now) or offline (move the data later). - Online data move: Click Migration, then Migrate Data.
-In the dialog box, specify the Source Connection, the Target Connection, and the Converted Model. - Offline data move: Click Migration, then Script Generation, then Generate Data Move Scripts; specify the converted model and a directory into which to generate the files that you will use for unloading the data from the source database and for importing into Oracle using SQLLoader.
+You have two options for data migration: online or offline.

+- Online data move: Click Migration, then Migrate Data.
+In the dialog box, specify the Source Connection, the Target Connection, and the Converted Model.
+This method uses JDBC and therefore is constrained by the third-party implementations.
+This method is suitable for moving small data sets. - Offline data move: Click Migration, then Script Generation, then Generate Data Move Scripts; specify the converted model and a directory into which to generate the files that you will use for unloading the data from the source database and for importing into Oracle using SQLLoader.
+This method is designed for moving large volumes of data.